jaweria01/NexoraHack-AI-Forensic-Cybersecurity-System/README.md

 ## ⚖️ Hackathon Alignment

-This project directly aligns with the goals of **HackSecureX International Hackathon 2026** by:
+This project directly aligns with the goals of **Nexora Hacks 2026 Hackathon ** by:

 - Bridging AI innovation with cyber governance
 - Promoting responsible and transparent AI